Privacy

 What rights do I have over my data?

-You can ask for all your data to be deleted if you don’t want it to be stored for 7 years.
+You can ask for all your data to be deleted if you don’t want it to be stored for 10 years.
 Again, you need to make this request in writing to Amy at Paper Plane Counselling.
-Once your identity is confirmed, all your paper records will be shredded with a cross-cut shredding machine and any electronic data such as emails or text messages will be permanently deleted from the devices they are stored on.
+Once your identity is confirmed, all your paper records will be shredded with a cross-cut shredding machine and any electronic data such as emails or session notes will be permanently deleted.
 Amy will have to save the request for deletion you made but would not save any other data.
 Please note that in some circumstances Amy's insurance company’s legal team may want to verify the information she processes and she may by law be unable to delete data if it is subject to a police or legal investigation (please see ‘Exceptions’ below).

 You have the same rights to your data regardless of your age (i.e. children have the same rights to their data as adults).